About toddler talking

-By birthday number two, your toddler will probably delight in naming everyday things, like ‘doggie’ and ‘drink’.
+By birthday number two, your toddler will probably enjoy naming everyday things, like ‘doggie’ and ‘drink’.
 She’ll also be able to understand and follow a simple request, like ‘Bring me your book’ or ‘Wave bye-bye’.

 By the age of three, your child will probably move on to simple sentences, like ‘Where doggie gone?’
-By now strangers will probably be able to understand most of what he says, even though he’ll still struggle to express some words clearly.
+By now strangers will probably be able to understand most of what your child says, even though he’ll still struggle to express some words clearly.

-It can be frustrating for toddlers – they can have so much to tell you but can’t quite get the words out.
-If you give your toddler time, she’ll get there eventually, with some confusing and hilarious misunderstandings along the way.
+Talking can be frustrating for toddlers – they can have so much to tell you but can’t quite get the words out.
+If you give your toddler time, she’ll get there eventually.
 Trying and making mistakes are important parts of learning.

-Toddlers respond best to encouragement and interest, rather than correction, so try to avoid correcting your toddler’s mistakes too often.
+Toddlers respond best to encouragement and interest, rather than correction or being made fun of, so try to avoid correcting your toddler’s mistakes too often.

 Learning to talk is a complex skill.
 When you’re helping your child express himself, try to focus on having fun together, rather than seeing it as just a teaching opportunity.